 Assault and battery are two crimes of a violent nature that are often charged together.
 Assault is the act of making a threat to hurt or kill another and having the ability to carry out that threat.
 The battery is the actual physical act of causing harm to another person.

 These crimes can be charged as either misdemeanors or felonies, depending on the circumstances.
 The amount of injury caused to the alleged victim is one of the main factors considered when charges are filed.
-It is vital that you speak with a Franklin assault and battery attorney from Dana McLendon Law as quickly as possible after your arrest.
+It is vital that you speak with a Franklin assault and battery attorney such as myself as quickly as possible after your arrest.

-If you've been arrested and charged with assault or battery, contact us today to start your defense.
+If you've been arrested and charged with assault or battery, contact my office today to start your defense.

 If you have been arrested, it is very likely that law enforcement officials will bombard you with questions and pressure you to confess.
 They may not wait until you have your representation present, which is why it is essential that you stay silent.
-Our Franklin assault and battery lawyer can help ensure your rights are not violated.
-We use proven methods to explore possible defense strategies on your behalf.
+As a Franklin assault and battery lawyer, I can help ensure your rights are not violated.
+I use proven methods to explore possible defense strategies on your behalf.

-The penalties for assault in Tennessee are largely determined by the circumstances surrounding the case, such as if bodily injury was involved or not.
+The penalties for assault in Tennessee are largely determined by the circumstances surrounding the case, such as if bodily injury occurred or not.

 Possible penalties for Class A misdemeanor assault include: